Joline990/Joline990.github.io/src/content/blog/post-9.md

 layout: ../../layouts/BlogpostLayout.astro
 title: 'From 2d to 3d'
 pubDate: '18/01/2025'
 description: 'In this blog post, I share my steps on how to transform a 2d Sierpinski Rhombus fractal to 3d.
 First, I drew a cube and then a rhombus in Python.
-Next, I first create a blender sponge and then apply the same technique for the rhombus.
-This is work of 2.5 days.'
+Next, I first create a menger sponge and then apply the same technique for the rhombus.'
 ---
 ## Cube
 ### Step 1: basic setup